25th Annual “Meadows at the Meyerson” Concert

-Event to honor philanthropist and arts advocate Sarah Fullinwider Perot
+Event will honor philanthropist and arts advocate Sarah Fullinwider Perot

 SMU’s Meadows School of the Arts will present its 25th annual “Meadows at the Meyerson” concert at 8 p.m.
 Wednesday, March 28 in the Morton H. Meyerson Symphony Center, 2301 Flora St. in Dallas.
 The event will feature works by Barber and Mahler, performed by the critically acclaimed Meadows Symphony Orchestra under the direction of conductor Paul Phillips.
 The event supports talented Meadows students through the Meadows Scholars Program.